The Fear of Fearing?

 Short answer, no. But it is easy to get them confused.

-Those who have an anxiety disorder feel anxious and there is a gradual build-up of symptoms that can sometimes lead to a panic attack.
-Those with panic disorder get intense panic attacks that may be triggered by feeling threatened or imminent danger, even if there is no real danger present.
+Those who have an anxiety disorder feel anxious, and there is a gradual build-up of symptoms that can sometimes lead to a panic attack.
+Those with panic disorder get intense panic attacks that may be triggered by feeling threatened or fear of imminent danger, even if there is no real danger present.

 Symptoms of Phobophobia

-The psychological symptoms of Phobophobia Include a great deal of anxiety and panic when faced with a situation wherein you may develop a fear.
+The mental/emotional symptoms of phobophobia include a great deal of anxiety and panic when faced with a situation wherein you may develop a fear.
 You may have all kinds of unexplainable thoughts about what may happen next.
-This can then develop into a panic that can, in turn, result in a panic attack or an anxiety attack.
+This can then develop into a panic that can, in turn, result in a panic or anxiety attack.
 You will probably feel a nagging fear eating away at your brain that just won’t go away.

 Physical Symptoms

-With phobophobia, you will start to feel tightness in your chest.
+With phobophobia, you may start to feel tightness in your chest.
 You may also feel your throat closing up or have a choking sensation.
-Also, you tend to feel nauseous and dizzy.
-Your body might feel weak and your mind would often drift off from the task at hand.
+Also, you may tend to feel nauseous or dizzy.
+Your body might feel weak and your mind may drift off from the task at hand.
 In some cases of phobophobia, people have also been known to feel breathless or have difficulty breathing.

-These symptoms can be very mild or extremely intense depending on the extent of your phobia.
+These symptoms can be mild or intense depending on the extent of your phobia.

-Although there is no one specific way to cure a phobia, there are various ways you can try until you figure out which one is working for you.
+There is no one specific way to cure a phobia.
+However, there are various ways you can try until you figure out which one works for you.

-Before considering going to a psychologist or trying out therapy, you could maybe try to help yourself overcome your fear.
+Before considering going to a psychologist or trying out therapy, try to help yourself overcome your fear.
 The human brain is a fickle thing; it will believe what you convince it to believe.
 Convince yourself that you are okay, reassure yourself with kind words and actions.
-Treat yourself every time you face a potential phobia situation successfully.
+Treat yourself every time you successfully face a potential phobia situation.
 Tell yourself it’s going to be okay.
-The more you believe in yourself the lesser your fears will get.
+The more you believe in yourself the lesser your fears.

 If that doesn’t work, you could also try different methods to keep yourself calm when faced with a situation in which your fears are triggered.
 For example, there are multiple breathing exercises you could try.
-You can also try to distract yourself with other activities that you enjoy.
-Another effective way to calm a mind full of chaos is to count sheep, or stars, or anything really, counting helps greatly.
+You can also try to distract yourself with other activities you enjoy.
+Another effective way to calm a mind full of chaos is to count sheep, or stars, or anything really.
+Counting helps.

 Regular practice of meditation and yoga are also known to significantly reduce anxiety.
 Lifestyle changes such as getting more active, spending more time in nature, and exercising are also great methods to minimize anxiety.